plotly/plotly.github.io/_posts/plotly2/2016-10-05-how-to-add-an-inset-subplot.md

    sub-steps:
     - copy: "We've styled this plot quite a bit, which includes [adding lines](http://help.plot.ly/style-your-plots/#step-6-axes) around both plots, customizing our [tick labels and markers](http://help.plot.ly/style-your-plots/#step-6-axes), and playing with [colors and typefaces](http://help.plot.ly/style-your-plots/#step-3-traces)."
       img: "![Final plot](../static/images/graph-with-multiple-axes-with-excel/inset final plot.png)"
-    - copy: "If you like the way we've styled our plot, see [this](http://help.plot.ly/style-your-plots/) great tutorial for great tips."
+    - copy: "If you like the way we've styled our plot, see [this](http://help.plot.ly/style-your-plots/) tutorial for more styling tips."

  - title: Save and Share
    sub-steps:
     - copy: "Your plot is now done!
 Click SAVE on the left-hand side."
       img: "![Save main](../static/images/graph-with-multiple-axes-with-excel/inset save main.png)"
-    - copy: "Give your PLOT and DATA a filename and select them as 'Public' or 'Private'.
+    - copy: "Give your PLOT and DATA a filename and select the privacy setting.
 For more information on how sharing works, including the difference between private, public, and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/graph-with-multiple-axes-with-excel/inset save popup.png)"
 ---